moved to https://docs.hpc.taltech.ee

 Gaussian by default executes jobs on only a single processor.

 NB!
-If in a slurm script is defined more processors, they will be reserved, but not used.
+If more processors are defined in slurm script, they will be reserved but not used.

 Parallel jobs

 To run multiple processors/cores job a number of cores should be specified.
-The number of cores can be defined via the -p flag (e.g. -p=4) in command line or by adding the %NprocShared command into Gaussian input file (e.g. %NprocShared=4).
+The number of cores can be defined via the -p flag (e.g. -p=4) in command line of slurm script or by adding the %NprocShared keyword into Gaussian input file (e.g. %NprocShared=4).
 For more information see Gaussian manual.
 The number of processors requested should correspond to the number of processors requested in slurm script.

 #!/bin/bash